Vishnu19091/Task-Management-NestJS/README.md

 ## Task Management Web Application

-This is a task management web application where authenticated users can create and manage their tasks.
+Welcome to Task management app where authenticated users can create and manage their tasks.

 ## Tech Stack used

----

 ### Frontend